pattusdev/Network-Virtualization-DHCP-Telnet-SSH-FTP-SAMBA-/Readme.md

 > As the domain name or window domain controller name is not yet revealed for our exam, I used those of the project.
-Domain name as jubilee.org and windows domain controller name as server.jubilee.org.
+Domain name as chogm.rw and windows domain controller name as dcserver.chogm.rw.
 Also the subnet I used is same as that of the project 192.168.10.0/24.
 Linux terminal is case sensitive, so upper case is upper case and lower case is lower case.